Ice bowls make a fun and elegant centrepiece for a party and making them couldn’t be more straightforward with our Blu Tack Hack.

 What you need to make an ice bowl using Blu Tack

-2 nesting stainless steel bowls (Amazon) one slightly smaller than the other.
+2 nesting stainless steel bowls (Amazon affiliate link) one slightly smaller than the other.

 Hint: I advise using metal bowls for making ice bowls as both ceramic and glass.
 When water freezes, it expands and can cause glass and ceramic bowls to crack.

 Decorations to sit in the ice (I used edible flowers).